jbock-java/jbock/README.md

 }
 ````

-The `recursive` argument is not positional.
-It makes no difference whether it
+The `recursive` parameter is not positional, so it makes no difference whether it
 is declared before or after
 the `source()` and `dest()` methods, or between them.